zhijie-group/UniCMs/README.md

 - [X] Release the inference and training code.
 - [X] Release the model weights.
-- [ ] Provide a demo on Hugging Face Spaces.
 - [ ] Conduct further experiments with larger model sizes and datasets.

 ## Contributing